siran/writing/documents/Outreach/longitudinal_delay_bright_branch_one_page.md

 after recombination:

 - the ordinary normalized output mode
-- or the isolated raw bright overlap
+- or the isolated raw constructive-interference branch

 If the measured delay matches the reference, the ordinary reading wins.
 If the measured delay approaches the $c/2$ prediction in the equal-beam limit, the